fstarred/arcade-hacks/ffight/README.md

 ```

-By taking a look at a CPS-A register on Final Fight, we have this:
+On Final Fight we have a situation like this (consider some registers may vary during the gameplay):

 ```
 00   9000  9080  90C0  9100  9100  9140  0000  0000   .....À.....@....